Nolan-Rodriguez/One-Time-Ollama/README.md

 ```

 # Notes
 - After you finish chatting with the AI.
 The script will uninstall Ollama.
 Part of the uninstallation is removing the ollama user and group.
-For some reason, when doing so userdel will give the following message:
+When doing so, userdel will give the following message:

   `userdel: group ollama not removed because it has other members.`